How to check your sources… Campfire’s stance on sourcing…

 ANOTHER POSSIBILITY:

-HERE IS THE ANALOGY THAT MATTERS:
+HERE IS THE ANALOGY THAT HELPS:

-If Chevy or Ford comes out with a new truck, you’re likely not going to quiz them on where they got every single part and who put the truck together.
-You trust it and accept it because it’s a professional company that goes through a lot of quality control.
-You can quickly check how they passed the crash safety tests, etc. Now, you might laugh a bit and say, “Ford is awful!
-I’ll never buy a Ford.
-Their engines are …..”
-Or you might say, “I love Ford!
-They are the greatest trucks ever built!”
-Same for Chevy.
-Still, no one really goes around questioning who put the trucks together or if they are going to break in half as you drive down the road.
+If Chevy or Ford comes out with a new truck, consumers generally don’t quiz them on every part’s origin.
+Consumers trust because it’s a professional company that goes through a lot of quality control.
+Now, one might laugh a bit and say, “Chevy is awful!
+I’ll never buy a Chevy.
+Their engines are …” Another might say, “I love Chevy!
+They are the greatest vehicles ever built!”
+Still, most don’t question who put the trucks together or if they are going to break in half as you drive down the road.
 Is it possible?
 Yes.
-But just like you trust a chair to hold you up when you sit in it, people are more inclined to trust a well-known and well-vetted company when it comes to automobile manufacturing.
+But not as likely with a well-vetted company.

 WHAT ABOUT USING NEWS SOURCES FOR CURRENT EVENTS?

-For example, if you find a lesson that is teaching on former President George W. Bush and weapons of mass destruction (a matter of debate in history, and a large part of historical conversation), what kind of source should one want to use?
+For example, if there is a lesson that is teaching on former President George W. Bush and weapons of mass destruction (a matter of debate in history, and a large part of historical conversation), what kind of source should one want to use?
 The answer is typically primary sources or validated secondary sources–the actual government documents, presidential claims (speeches), reports that compare/contrast the two sides (official reports from the declassified documents) and the like.

 Is the lesson teaching on the past Cold War?
 World War I?
 The ins and outs of the Persian Gulf War?
 The beginning of the Civil War?
 The timeline of the Earthquake in Nepal?
 Columbine?
 Or is it teaching on a truly current event?
 This is what can determine if a news source is appropriate for a reference.
-So if you want to, you can check such claims.

 WHAT ABOUT USING NEWS SOURCES TO SHOW CONTRASTING OPINIONS?